NerdyDuck/WixJsonExtension/README.md

 ## Status: JSONPath supported for install only applications

 To Use this Wix Extension
-1. Download the release assembly WixJsonExtension.dll ans store it somewhere your wixproj can access it
+1. Download the release assembly WixJsonExtension.dll and store it somewhere your wixproj can access it
 2. Inside your wixproj in visual studio add a reference to the above assembly
 3. Refer to the product.wxs inside the TestJsonConfigInstaller project here for examples on how to manipulate your JSON file inside of an MSI